 - Meet other stakeholders for their input on the client’s development goals and plans

 - Attend training programs as necessary

 Throughout this stage, the client and coach are in regular communication in person or by phone to ensure focus remains on the development plan and to discuss successes and problems in specific situations.

 The final stage of the executive coaching intervention is the achievement stage.
 It is at this time that surveys are sent to stakeholders to provide feedback on the client’s improvement and progress.
 The results of these surveys are discussed with the client, and if course corrections are necessary, they’re documented.

 When the time arrives that the client and stakeholders agree that the executive coaching process has met expectations, the coach begins a “phase-down” period where the client is required to do more and more of the target behaviors on his or her own, with decreasing need for one-on-one coaching.
 Finally, a formal follow-up session can be conducted several weeks after the last coaching session to obtain feedback, acknowledge accomplishments, and present a final report on the outcome of the coaching process.

 Successful executive coaching is a defined process with a framework in which each coach and client can customize steps and activities for maximum effectiveness.
 It requires commitment on the part of the client, the coach, and stakeholders in the client’s organization.
-If you want more details on what each of these four stages encompasses, I encourage you to browse my books, including Powerful Executive Coaching, which spells it all out in detail.
 Executive coaching is the best way to ensure executives learn how to meet and exceed expectations, both day-to-day and over the long term.